 #> # pro_dietaryRestraint <dbl>, pro_difficultiesReachingOrgasm <dbl>,

 Also note that each scale column has the prefix “pro_” in its name.
-You can change the prefix (e.g., setting it to "htp_"
+You can change the prefix (e.g., setting it to "htp_") or even turn it off (e.g., setting it to "") using the prefix argument.

 scores <- score_hitoppro(